-- Proximity: the target site is located on the same stream path of the donor station, upstream or downstream, i.e. the two basins d and t are nested; - Transferability: the variable S_d , computed at the donor site, is used as the support of propagation in the information transfer scheme, as:
+- Proximity: the target site is located on the same stream path as the donor station, upstream or downstream, i.e. the two basins d and t are nested. - Transferability: the variable $S_d$ , computed at the donor site, is used as the support of propagation in the information transfer scheme, $P_t = f(S_d, \theta)$ , where $P_t$ is the propagated variable at the target site, $\theta$ is an additional (optional) set of parameters and f is a function to be defined. - Congruence: when the distance between the donor and the ungauged catchments becomes null, the two basins coincide and the along-stream estimate at the ungauged site matches the at-site estimate at the gauged basin, i.e. $P_t \rightarrow S_d$ for $t \rightarrow d$ .
+The distance is intended with a general meaning, and does not necessarily represent the geographical distance, or the length of the drainage path between the two points.

-$$P_t = f(S_d, \theta)$$

-where P_t is the propagated variable at the target site, θ is an additional (optional) set of parameters and f is a function to be defined;

-• Congruence: when the distance between the donor and the ungauged catchment becomes null, the two basins coincide and the along-stream estimate at the unguaged site matches the at-site estimate at the gauged basin, i.e.

-$$P_t \to S_d \text{ for } t \to d.$$

-The distance is intended with a general meaning, and does not necessarily represent the geographic distance or the length of the drainage path between the two points.

-To set the validity domain is very important to assess the reliability of the ASE method.
-Here the point will be treated in an intuitive way: the idea is to consider the ASE model applicable only where the uncertainty, i.e. the standard deviation σ{Pt} , of the propagated prediction can be suitably estimated. σ{Pt} can be statistically evaluated considering the residuals obtained during the calibration phase of the method: the more efficient is the function for the information transfer, the smallest are the residuals, and the larger is the domain of validity.
+To set the validity domain is very important for assessing the reliability of the ASE method.
+Here the point will be treated in an intuitive way: the idea is to consider the ASE model applicable only where the uncertainty, i.e. the standard deviation, $\sigma{Pt}$ , of the propagated prediction can be suitably estimated.
+The $\sigma{Pt}$ can be statistically evaluated by considering the residuals obtained during the calibration phase of the method: the more efficient the function for the information transfer, the smaller are the residuals, and the larger is the domain of validity.

-The prediction P_t is obtained through the function f, and its standard deviation can be obtained as the combination of a model error, due to the approximate form of f, and a sample error, owing to the use of the variable S_d , which is computed from the data.
-Considering in detail these sources of uncertainty is out the scope of this paper; however, the variance of P_t can be quantified in a simplified way: given the particular function f for the information transfer, together with its corresponding domain of validity, the variance of the along-stream prediction is supposed to increase moving away from the donor site, but still within the validity domain.
-Outside this domain, the along-stream predictions is deemed unreliable and it is therefore no longer necessary to compute its variance.
-A sketch representing this aspect is shown in Fig. 1c and details are reported in Sect.
-2.3.
-The ASE approach is meant to be applied to an area for which a regional flood frequency model has been already developed.
-The regional model is used (i) as a reference model for results comparison; (ii) as a substitute for P_t where the ASE approach is not applicable; and (iii) as a source of information, for the definition of the additional set of parameters θ .
-For instance, the regional model used here (presented in detail by Laio et al. (2011)) allows one to evaluate the flood frequency curve in ungauged basins through the estimation of three L-moments on the basis of a set of three regional relations: the index-flood (Q{ind} , average of annual maxima), the coefficients of L-variation (L{CV}) and L-skewness (L{CA}).
+The prediction, $P_t$ , is obtained through the function f, and its standard deviation can be obtained as the combination of a model error, due to the approximate form of f, and a sample error, owing to the use of the variable $S_d$ , which is computed from the data.
+Considering these sources of uncertainty in detail is out the scope of this paper; however, the variance of $P_t$ can be quantified in a simplified way: given the particular function f for the information transfer, together with its corresponding domain of validity, the variance of the along-stream prediction is assumed to increase moving away from the donor site, but still within the validity domain.
+Outside this domain, the along-stream prediction is deemed unreliable and it is therefore no longer necessary to compute its variance.
+A sketch representing this aspect is shown in Fig. 1(c) and details are reported in Section 2.3.

+The ASE approach is meant to be applied to an area for which a regional flood frequency model has